Estimated reading time: 5 minutes

 - Stocking supplies

-In small offices, medical assistants often do both patient care and paperwork with a wide range of duties.
+In small offices, medical assistants often do patient care and paperwork with a wide range of duties.
 In larger practices, they might do one or the other with a more specific set of duties.

 The specialty of the office can also impact the daily duties.
 While many medical assistants work in primary care offices, others work in specialty clinics.